EU boosts aid to Yemen to combat worsening food crisis

 "Yemeni people desperately need international support to rebuild their lives and their country.
 We cannot fail them.
 Ignoring this would bear tremendous risks for the region and the world."

-The European Commission said the extra funds would raise the amount donated by the EU in 2012 to 25 million euros ($32 million), with the sums used to improve access to clean water, support feeding programs and provide cash grants to 200,000 people.
+The European Commission said the extra funds would raise the amount donated by the EU in 2012 to 25 million euros ($32 mln), with the sums used to improve access to clean water, support feeding programmes and provide cash grants to 200,000 people.

-Aid from the EU is channeled through non-governmental and international organizations such as the United Nations World Food Programme, the Red Cross and UNICEF.
+Aid from the EU is channelled through non-governmental and international organisations such as the United Nations World Food Programme, the Red Cross and UNICEF.

 Yemen is one of the poorest countries in the Arabian Peninsula.
 More than 40 percent of its 22.4 million inhabitants live on less than $2 a day, and 5 million are considered "extremely food insecure", data from the United Nations Development Programme showed.